 The Aranui 5, based in Tahiti, is split 50/50 between cargo & passengers.
 The company that operates her has a contract with the local governement to deliver supplies to the remote archipel of the Marquesas Islands.
 Over the year and half I worked there as 2nd officer I rotated between 3 departments : navigation, environnement & safety.
 For eachone of them, duties involved carrying navigational watches, planned maintenance tasks and mandatory checks, ordering the parts needed for the department to run, traning of crew, organisation of drills, leading deckhands during docking & cargo operations, among others.
 I'll remeber the calls we made in Rapa and Pitcairn islands, as well as the Aranui being turned into an hotel during the surf competition for the 2024 Olympics, in Teahupo'o.

-When the 2nd officer resigned the captain offered me to take over his position to help ensure continuity and smoothness of operations.
+When the 2nd officer resigned the captain offered me to transition from engineering to bridge and take his position to help ensure continuity and smoothness of operations.
 We went through a couple boss-trips in Indonesia and the Philippines before I left as I had been offered a position on a commercial vessel.
-I was in charge of all the mandatory safety checks, garbage management
+I was in charge of all the mandatory safety checks as well as garbage management.
+My daily duties included watchkeeping, mooring & docking, safety drills, planned maintenance and tender operations.
+There was a lot of interaction with the guests.

 After a much needed break I joined Plus Ultra again for what was meant to be an Atlantic crossing from Gibraltar to Florida but turned into something much longer.
 All at once half of the crew resigned and we underwent a change of flag & management company.
 While this was happening we ran the engineering with two people : the chief engineer and I. That was followed by a long stand-by / shipyard period in a remote marina in Panama, bringing forward a few challenges.
 After about 6 months we had an entire crew again an Plus Ultra was ready to set off to sea.
 We set course through the Pacific towards French Polynesia.
 At that time, I had become an "extra" crew member, mostly assigned to the engineering department.
 I took care of IT, helped in the daily running of the ER and trained new crew members, passing down my knowledge to them.